 Complaints or Compliments

 The Eaton Police Department welcomes your comments regarding traffic stops and other contacts between you and the Department.
-Please call (970) 454-2212 and ask to speak with either Chief Art Mueller or Sergeant Kevin Sturch.
+Please call (970) 454-2212 and ask to speak with either Chief Art Mueller, Sergeant Kevin Sturch or Sergeant Tom Suter.
 Your identity and any comments that constitute a complaint will be kept confidential unless you desire further action.

 Protect Yourself and Your Property